Patrice Lumumba: Independence and election as prime minister

 To achieve the first aim, Lumumba believed that a comprehensive "Africanisation" of the administration, in spite of its risks, would be necessary.
 The Belgians were opposed to such an idea, as it would create inefficiency in the Congo's bureaucracy and lead to a mass exodus of unemployed civil servants to Belgium, whom they would be unable to absorb into the government there.
 It was too late for Lumumba to enact Africanisation before independence.
 Seeking another gesture that might excite the Congolese people, Lumumba proposed to the Belgian government a reduction in sentences for all prisoners and an amnesty for those serving a term of three years or less.
 Ganshof feared that such an action would jeopardise law and order, and he evaded taking any action until it was too late to fulfill the request.
 Lumumba's opinion of the Belgians was soured by this affair, which contributed to his fear that independence would not appear "real" to the average Congolese.

 In seeking to eliminate tribalism and regionalism in the Congo, Lumumba was deeply inspired by the personality and undertakings of Kwame Nkrumah and by Ghanaian ideas of the leadership necessary in post-colonial Africa.
 He worked to seek such changes through the MNC.
 Lumumba intended to combine it with its parliamentary allies—CEREA, the PSA, and possibly BALUBAKAT—to form one national party, and to build a following in each province.
 He hoped it would absorb other parties and become a unifying force for the country.

 Independence Day was celebrated on 30 June 1960 in a ceremony attended by many dignitaries, including King Baudouin of Belgium and the foreign press.
 Baudouin's speech praised developments under colonialism, his reference to the "genius" of his great-granduncle Leopold II of Belgium, glossing over atrocities committed during his reign over the Congo Free State.
-Belgian prime minister Gaston Eyskens, who checked the text, thought this passage went too far.
-He wanted to drop this reference to Léopold II.
-The King had limited political power in Belgium, but he was free to write his own speeches (after revision by the government).
 The King continued, "Don't compromise the future with hasty reforms, and don't replace the structures that Belgium hands over to you until you are sure you can do better.
 Don't be afraid to come to us.
 We will remain by your side, give you advice."
-President Kasa-Vubu thanked the King.

 Lumumba, who had not been scheduled to speak, delivered an impromptu speech that reminded the audience that the independence of the Congo had not been granted magnanimously by Belgium:

 Most European journalists were shocked by the stridency of Lumumba's speech.
 The Western media criticised him.
-Time magazine characterised his speech as a "venomous attack".
-In the West, many feared that the speech was a call to arms that would revive Belgian–Congolese hostilities, and plunge the former Belgian colony into chaos.
+Time magazine characterised his speech as a "vicious attack".